-Please visit my YouTube channel for a continuing selection of video shorts (less than 5 minutes), and half hour episodes.
+Please visit my YouTube channel for a continuing selection of video shorts (less than 5 minutes).

 Watch some of the fan favorites below.